ToshioCP/Gtk4-tutorial/gfm/sec5.md

 16       "He cut it, then there was a small cute baby girl in it. " 17       "The girl was shining faintly. "
-18       "He thought this baby girl is a gift from Heaven and took her home.\n" 19       "His wife was surprized at his tale. "
+18       "He thought this baby girl is a gift from Heaven and took her home.\n" 19       "His wife was surprized at his story. "
 20       "They were very happy because they had no children. " 21       ;
 22   win = gtk_application_window_new (GTK_APPLICATION (app));